nebius/gosdk/README.md

 ## Complete Example

-This example demonstrates how to initialize the SDK with IAM token authentication and perform basic resource operations.
+This example demonstrates how to initialize the SDK with IAM token authorization and perform basic resource operations.

 ```go
 package example